-Prices subject to change by Board of Trustees.
+All fees are subject to change.

 DINING SERVICE

 The university dining service provides a variety of resident meal plans to meet the needs of JSU students.
 There are multiple choices for entrees and vegetables, plus salad, deli, grill, dessert and beverage bars on an all-you-can-eat basis.
 Also, meals may be purchased individually.